nfrasser/ember-router-location-resolver/README.md

 App.set('namespace', 'my/app/');
 ```

-This is a workaround to complications caused by the asyncronous nature of
+This is a workaround to complications caused by the asynchronous nature of
 `App.Router.reopen` and may not be required in the future.

 ## Some gotchas and solutions